MarcusFunt/IMUpen/README.md

 ## Development

-* Format and linting is intentionally lightweight; CI simply ensures that the Python files compile with the current interpreter.
+* Format and linting is intentionally lightweight; CI ensures that the Python files compile and that the core utilities keep passing their unit tests.
-* Run `python -m compileall xiao_mg24_ahrs_gui.py` locally before committing to mirror the CI check.
+* Run `python -m compileall xiao_mg24_ahrs_gui.py` and `pytest` locally before committing to mirror the CI checks.

 ## License